 Maxwell’s Law of the Picture

 The Law of the Picture is an ongoing process.
-You need to continually evaluate your behavior and make tweaks to ensure that you’re always growing.
+You need to continually evaluate your behavior and make tweaks to ensure that you’re constantly growing.
 However, if you notice that your employees are no longer modeling your core values, it might be time to look in the mirror and see what kind of example you’re giving them to follow.

 The Law of the Big Picture can make or break a business, as no employee wants to work for a boss they can’t respect and don’t want to emulate.
-If you’d like to hear more about the Law of the Picture and how you can model the qualities you’d most like to see in your employees, fill out my contact form and let’s talk.
+If you’d like to hear more about the Law of the Picture and how you can model the qualities you’d most like to see in your employees, fill out my contact form, and let’s talk.